 Who shall gain victory over this earth together with the domain of Yama [ruler of the underworld] with its gods?
 Who shall find the well-proclaimed Dhammapada [Path of Truth], even as the expert gardener selects the choicest flower?
 (Dhammapada 44).

 This world and the next

-First off Buddha lets us know that there is no mastery of a future world until we attain mastery in this world.
+To begin with Buddha lets us know that there is no mastery of a future world until we attain mastery in this world.
 It is the failing of every major religion on the earth to despise this earth in some degree, whether spoken or not.
-Everyone is so intent on getting beyond this world that they ignore its absolute necessity–and this includes popular Hinduism which is a major offender in this matter.
-The result, then, is guaranteed return to this world as a slave.
+Everyone is so intent on getting beyond this world that they ignore its absolute necessity, and this includes popular Hinduism, which is a major offender in this matter.
+The result is a guaranteed return here.
 “This old world of sin and sorrow” happens to be as much the kingdom of God as the highest spiritual world.
 It is our ignorance that produces the sin and sorrow, not the world.
 That is like calling the weapon of a murderer “a vicious killer.”
 But we are just that crazy.
 Buddha points the way to sanity.

 And the winner is…

 “Disciple” has a lot of connotations, most of them negative and erroneous as applied in the religions that seek to dominate their adherents.
-The Venerable Thanissaro Bhikkhu translates it “learner-on-the-path” which gives a much better idea than mere “disciple,” for most “disciples” are enslaved sheep, praised for their dim-witted acceptance and obedience.
-Buddha advocates no such any more than he advocates the dominating and commanding teacher.
-Rather, it is The Path itself that teaches the worthy disciple as he applies what he has learned from a worthy teacher.
+The Venerable Thanissaro Bhikkhu translates it “learner-on-the-path” which gives a much better idea than mere “disciple.”
+For it is the path itself that teaches the worthy disciple as he applies what he has learned from a worthy teacher.

 What characterizes a learner-on-the-path?
 Three major traits.